minhtran-q/database-knowledge/README.md

   <summary>Page level lock</summary>
   <br/>

-  Page-level Locks are native to two types. **Share** & **Exclusive locks** limit read/write access to table pages.
+  Pagel locks are native to two types. **Share** & **Exclusive locks** limit read/write access to table pages.
 After a row is fetched or updated, these locks are immediately released.
 </details>